sqweelygig/supercool-servers/README.md

 Figure 2.2.1 - Initial project schedule, showing boundaries of MVP.

 Several agile software development models exist, with varying suitability for project contexts.
-For example, this project team is a single developer, so there is little value in specific roles and coordination events.
+For example, this project team was a single developer, so there is little value in specific roles and coordination events.
-During the lifecycle of this project, the product will be a website, which would encourage continuous improvement and continuous delivery.
+During the lifecycle of this project, the product is a website, which would encourage continuous improvement and continuous delivery.
 In contrast, if the product develops beyond this project, there is value to targeting an IoT context.
 This context would suggest a more discrete deployment model, but a continuous pipeline can easily adopt pinned releases.
-Based on these observations and the principle of only adding processes which add value, the project development model will be Kanban.
+Based on these observations and the principle of only adding processes which add value, the project development model selected was Kanban.

-Consistent with the lifecycle model chosen, the project accepts that a requirements specification is continuous, reflective and discovered.
+Consistent with the lifecycle model chosen, the project accepted that a requirements specification is continuous, reflective and discovered.
 Therefore, distant goals are recorded in an outline form to maintain agility and reduce speculative specification.
-These encapsulate improvements visible to the project but beyond the current priority's scope.
+These encapsulated improvements visible to the project but beyond the current priority's scope.
-As a priority begins and proceeds, the team will decompose these goals into more specific tasks.
+The developer decomposed these goals into more specific tasks as a priority began and proceeded.
-Active reflection occurs as each task is committed to the repository, considering code quality, feature completeness and transferrable learning.
+Active reflection occurred as each task is committed to the repository, considering code quality, feature completeness and transferrable learning.
-Finally, as a milestone concludes, the team must consider which goals warrant their subsequent efforts.
+Finally, the team considered which goals warranted their subsequent efforts as each milestone concluded.
 At the project conclusion, it is correct that the final submission includes goals for future development, captured as backlog cards.
 The product potential exceeds the project budget, but there is still value in recording these options.

-The reflection and self-improvement in this lifecycle model occur at two frequencies.
+The reflection and self-improvement in this lifecycle model occured at two frequencies.
-The least frequent reflection opportunities occur in-between priorities; these suit consideration of the project budget, schedule and direction.
+The least frequent reflection opportunities occurred in-between priorities; these suit consideration of the project budget, schedule and direction.
 The first happened after the initial whiteboarding of the project, and the estimates of domain research and project schedule come from this reflection.
-Another project overview will occur after the MVP.
+Another project overview occured after the MVP.
+This review found concerns about the data gathered and several quick wins.
 Secondly, the development effort is organised into commits, each a quantum of improvement.
-As each is committed to the repository, the contributor takes a deliberate moment to ensure that the code is of reasonable quality and explain what value the code delivers.
+As each was committed to the repository, the contributor took a deliberate moment to ensure that the code was of reasonable quality and rationalise what value the code delivered.
 One risk experienced with continual learning and self-improvement is the temptation to refactor existing code.
 To yoke this temptation a deliberate opportunity is given at the end of each priority to apply later learning to earlier development.